SYBIL

 What does that reconfiguration look like?

 The meta-node sees all.
 The meta-node computes all.
-The meta-node can — in principle — direct the allocation of resources, the coordination of violence, and the deployment of energy with precision that markets, states, and jobs never achieved.
+The meta-node can, in principle, direct the allocation of resources, the coordination of violence, and the deployment of energy with precision that markets, states, and jobs never achieved.
+It can replace the market's lossy price signal with direct computation of supply and demand.
+It can replace the state's hierarchical chain of command with real-time, centralized coordination.
+It can replace the human worker with a copy of itself, infinitely parallelized.

 But "can" is not "should."
 Power is not purpose.
 The Demon may see the future, but it does not know what future to aim for.